tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 # dfgQtTableEditor

 Example application for viewing and editing csv-files demonstrating features in dfglib.
+Also includes ability to open SQLite3-files and optionally visualization.

 ## Building

+### Versions 1.6.0 and 1.7.0:

+Known to build with:
+* Clang 6.0.0 with Qt 5.9.5 (Ubuntu 18.04)
+* GCC 7.4.0 with Qt 5.9.5 (Ubuntu 18.04)
+* MinGW 7.3.0 with Qt 5.13 (Windows 8.1)
+* MSVC2017, MSVC2019 with Qt >= 5.12 (Windows 8.1).
+Expected to build also with MSVC2015.

+If building with QCustomPlot charting, requires Boost >= 1.70 (or that uses of boost::histogram are commented out)

+See detailed instructions from section of Version 1.0.0

-### Version > 1.1.0:
+### Version 1.5.0:

 Like earlier versions with following changes:
 * Building with MSVC 2012 and 2013 is no longer supported.